POSYDON-code/POSYDON/docs/_source/tutorials-examples/MESA-grids/running-grids.rst

 Support & Feedback
 ------------------

 Encountered obstacles or have questions?
-Ensure you consult our [FAQ](link-to-FAQ) or drop by the [contact-information.rst](contact-information.rst) page.
+Ensure you consult our :ref:`code usage FAQ <code-usage>` or drop by the :ref:`contact information <contact_info>` page.